 BTW - I took advantage of my position here to replace the album cover that was originally released on the vinyl copy in 1981.
 The photo was unflattering so I've replaced it with one I feel does more justice to Tommy.

-Please Note: you can purchase the original album plus two bonus tracks on a reissued vinyl release by going here!
+Please Note: you may be able to purchase the original album plus two bonus tracks on a reissued vinyl release by going here!
+If they are sold out, there are vinyl copies out there somewhere.